January 23, 2018

 - Avoid unnecessary packet inspection.

-As you might have guessed (or hoped), there is a remarkably simple solution, which addresses the need to directly (and securely) connect to Office 365 with low latency, as well as manage bandwidth – for all users, regardless of location.
+As you might have guessed (or hoped), there is a remarkably simple solution, which addresses the need to directly (and securely) connect to Microsoft 365 with low latency, as well as manage bandwidth – for all users, regardless of location.

 As a Gartner magic quadrant leader for the 7th consecutive year, Zscaler moves your security stack to the cloud, providing fast, secure connections between users and applications – regardless of device, location, or network.

-An incredibly simple solution which not only provides low latency Office 365 connectivity for all users, avoid increasing bandwidth costs, but also provides granular bandwidth visibility and control, as well as enabling enterprises to further unlock the promises of cloud and hybrid network infrastructures.
+An incredibly simple solution which not only provides low latency Microsoft 365 connectivity for all users, avoid increasing bandwidth costs, but also provides granular bandwidth visibility and control, as well as enabling enterprises to further unlock the promises of cloud and hybrid network infrastructures.

 This is not to say that ExpressRoute will not be used at times, as it could be for larger HQ sites.
 But for branch and remote users who require a first-class user experience, the justification of backhauling traffic is going to be a hard sell.

-Further reading:
+Further Reading:

 - [Case study] IT infrastructure monitoring service helps 45,000+ University students